dgerabagi/data-curation-environment/flattened_repo.md

 ### A72.
 DCE - README for Artifacts
 - **Description:** The content for the `README.md` file that is automatically created in a new project's `src/Artifacts` directory, explaining the purpose of the extension and the artifact-driven workflow.
 - **Tags:** documentation, onboarding, readme, source of truth

+### A73.
+DCE - GitService Plan
+- **Description:** A plan for a dedicated backend service to encapsulate all interactions with the Git command line for features like baselining and restoring.
+- **Tags:** plan, architecture, backend, git, service

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.